kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   you can specify the root file url here; the default value is ``"file://"``.

-* ``skip`` - Set to ``true`` to ignore files that failed to import; by default it is ``false``, i.e. the ingestion is terminated when a file fails to import.
+* ``skip`` - Set to ``true`` to ignore files that failed to import; by default it is ``false``, i.e. the import process is terminated when a file fails to import.

 * ``retry`` - Set to ``true`` to retry a failed request.
 The number of retries is either 5, or the value of setting ``retries`` if specified.
 This is set to